Getting to and around Central Laos

 There are several border crossings.
 Most land borders DO NOT offer visa on arrival so if coming by bus, you must get your Lao visa in person at the Lao consulate in Hanoi (but if you fly in from Vietnam, you can get a Lao Visa on Arrival at the airport).

 The most common bus route is from Hanoi or Sa Pa via Dien Bien Phu, crossing the Tay Trang / Pang Hok border checkpoint to arrive in Muang Khua.
 From Muang Khua you can get either a bus or (more preferably) a riverboat to continue towards Luang Prabang.
+For more info see here

 There is also a 27-hour bus between Hanoi and Luang Prabang via the Nam Khan / Nam Can border crossing.
-If you do this, spend a day at the Plain of Jars (more info here), since you’ll go right past it
+If you do this, spend a day at the Plain of Jars (more info here), since you’ll go right past it.

 This website has excellent detailed information on coming to Vientiane or Luang Prabang from Thailand or Vietnam by train and bus.